-30 healthy recipes to sort out your breakfast, lunch and dinner plans for the full month of May
+30 healthy recipes to sort out your breakfast, lunch and dinner plans for this month

 From soups and salads to curries and rice, we have it all.

 As we continue to work from home and safeguard ourselves from the second wave of COVID-19, eating at home and cooking your own meals can help you keep track of what you are putting into your body.
 Especially amidst the pandemic, you need a stronger immune system.
 If you're wondering where you should start, we've got you covered with these 30 healthy and immunity-boosting recipes that should sort you out for all 30 days of the month, beginning from breakfast and lunch and right up to dinner.
 Scroll on for more.

 These recipes will help you start your day on the right note.
 They're packed with energy-boosting vitamins and minerals and just as yum too: